Rizky905/web-portal-berita/README.md

 * Webmaster (default username & password are both "webmaster", belongs to the webmaster group)
 * Admin (default username & password are both "admin", belongs to the admin group)
-* Manager (default username & password are both "manager", belongs to the manager group)
-* Staff (default username & password are both "staff", belongs to the staff group)

 ### Folder Structure